vectara/vectara-docs/www/docs/api-reference/search-apis/batched-queries.md

 :::

-# Responses
+## Responses

-When you a query <Config v="names.product"/>, you get back an array oof results This is to assist in using a
+When you a query <Config v="names.product"/>, you get back an array of results.
+This array is to assist in using
 [Batched Query](/docs/api-reference/search-apis/batched-queries.md),

 ```jsx